MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/concepts.rst

 When created, the widget's style contains the default value for each field.
 These default values are defined in the `DefaultStyle`_ class.

-Once it is attached to a desktop, the widget's style is computed from the stylesheet set to the desktop.
+Once it is attached to a desktop, the widget's style is computed from the stylesheet set in the desktop.
 This is done using the `Stylesheet.getStyle()`_ method.
-The style can then be used during the layouting and the rendering of the widget.
+The style can then be used when laying out and rendering the widget.

 At any time, the style of the widget can be recomputed by calling `Widget.updateStyle()`_.
-For example when its state change:
+For example when its state changes:

 - When a button is pressed or released.
 - When a checkbox is checked or unchecked.